 Caitlin, a native of Sharon, MA, recently graduated from Noble and Greenough School with high academic honors.
 A former student of Sexton Test Prep, she scored at 2380 on the SAT during her senior year, which qualified her for candidacy for the U.S. Presidential Scholars Program.
 Though she is new to tutoring, her experience preparing for her own testing has taught her advanced skills and strategies.
 This fall, she will be attending Dartmouth College to study economics and music.
 In her free time, she enjoys classical singing and performing with various opera festivals in Italy.

-Courtney has provided students with SAT, ACT and SSAT test preparation for over 12 years, covering all sections of each test.
+Courtney has provided students with SAT, ACT, ISEE, and SSAT test preparation for over 12 years, covering all sections of each test.
 She understands the necessity of hard work and focused preparation for these admissions exams to ensure that each student does his or her best; however, Courtney also firmly believes that the college application process should be filled with excitement and possibility rather than stress and anxiety.
 The test is simply one part of a much larger process.
 Courtney received a BA in Sociology from Bates College, and an MA in English from Simmons College.
 She began her teaching career as a high school level math/science instructor for a GED preparation program, and then taught English at an alternative school in Cambridge.
 She currently teaches writing courses at Bunker Hill Community College and absolutely loves her time in the classroom.
 Courtney’s test prep experience includes creating practice math and writing questions for an online platform as well as scoring statewide standardized tests through Pearson.
 Outside of work, Courtney spends time hiking with her chocolate lab, Charlie, reads often, and attempts to cook.

 A native of Austin, Texas, Kate came to New England to attend Philips Exeter Academy, and completed her bachelor’s and master’s degrees at MIT in Environmental Engineering.
 While at MIT, she played on the varsity volleyball team and spent time working and studying abroad in France and Spain.
 She is currently taking courses at Harvard Extension School and hopes to attend medical school beginning in the fall of 2018.
 Kate began tutoring students in physics in high school and continued at MIT.
 During her master’s, she served as a teaching assistant for introductory computer science.
 For the last several years, she has tutored students of all ages in a range of subjects including standardized test preparation, French language, and the full spectrum of mathematics and sciences.
 Kate loves working with students to build a foundation of understanding from the ground up, and provides a supportive and enthusiastic environment for learning.
 She believes that with the right approach and motivation, all students are capable of success.
 In her spare time, Kate loves playing volleyball, hiking with her dog, and hunting around Boston for quality Mexican food (so far, this has meant heading to Logan and flying home).

 Born and raised outside of New York City, Leah has been working in education in various capacities starting in ninth grade.
 With her passion for learning and helping young people, Leah received her Bachelor’s degree from Vanderbilt University in Nashville, TN with a dual major in mathematics and secondary education.
 While at Vanderbilt, Leah tutored and provided homework help for students in the Children’s Hospital, private families and an afterschool program.
 After teaching high school math in Clarksville, TN for two years, Leah returned to the northeast to pursue a Master’s degree in Prevention Science and Practice from the Harvard Graduate School of Education.
 Most recently, Leah has completed her Certificate of Advanced Study from Harvard and received her license to be a School Counselor.
 Within the training for becoming a school counselor, Leah has become skilled with the college application process and greatly enjoys helping juniors and seniors through college counseling.
-Despite leaving the classroom, Leah still has a deep passion for math and loves to see students really grasp the concepts.
+Despite leaving the classroom, Leah still has a deep passion for teaching and enjoys tutoring the ACT and loves to see students really grasp the concepts.
 In her spare time, Leah is training for a half marathon, loves to cook, watch Friends re-runs and roots for all the New York sports teams.

 Merry graduated from Boston University in December 2015 with a bachelor’s degree in Psychology and a minor in education.
 While at BU, she quickly became involved with an SAT and college preparatory program that provided help and guidance to low-income high school students in the Boston area.
 She tutored both sections of the SAT, and helped students with their personal statements for three years before serving as one of the site’s program directors for a semester.
 When not tutoring, Merry spent her time volunteering with her community service fraternity, Alpha Phi Omega.
 As a sophomore, she also joined two research teams—Strong Families, Strong Forces, and the Bullying Prevention and Social Adjustment lab—which helped shape her current goals.
 After college, Merry spent three months in Switzerland volunteering as a dormitory counselor and tutor for a program for seventh and eighth grade students.
 Merry is currently working towards a Master’s degree in Applied Developmental and Educational Psychology at Boston College.
 She continues to work with students, and believes students are worth more than their test scores, which is why she has enjoyed helping so many stress less about their test-taking abilities over the years.